 These large square bales stack well for storage IF you have a tractor to stack them with.
 One will fit in a pickup IF you have an eight-foot-long truck bed, and IF you have a tractor to load it with (most places you buy them from will load it for you).

-It's not so easy to get them out of the truck when you get home.
+It's not so easy to get a large square bale out of the truck when you get home.
 A friend of mine says she ties the bale to a tree and then drives the truck out from under it.
 Of course, once it's on the ground it's not going anywhere else, and we don't have any convenient trees like that.

-Round bales are more economical than squares, especially if you have more animals to feed.
+Round bales are more economical than small square bales, especially if you have more animals to feed.
 Round bales are the most widely available here in Oklahoma.

 You can plop it in the pasture, cut the strings, and let the horses or cows or goats eat at will.